USS Comte de Grasse

 USS Comte de Grasse (DD-974), named for Admiral Francois-Joseph Paul, Comte de Grasse (1722–1788), was a built by the Ingalls Shipbuilding Division of Litton Industries at Pascagoula, Mississippi.

 She was laid down 4 April 1975, launched 26 March 1976 and commissioned 5 August 1978.
 She was christened 21 May 1976 by sponsor Madame Anne-Aymone Sauvage de Brantes, wife of the then-President of France, Valéry Giscard d'Estaing.

 Operational history

 After being commissioned in August 1978, Comte de Grasse journeyed to homeport in Norfolk, Virginia.
 She would make a deployment to the Caribbean to participate in training in Guantanamo Bay, Cuba, and Puerto Rico.
 While there she also made a port call in Nassau, Bahamas.
 On 2 August 1979, Comte de Grasse suffered a fire in her Number 1 engine room while in Norfolk.
 Five sailors received minor injuries.
 The waste heat boiler and electrical gear were damaged.
 In the Fall of 1979, she deployed to Northern Europe to participate in NATO Exercises.
-She visited Brest, France, Dunkirk, France, Hamburg, Germany, and Portsmouth, England.
+She visited Brest and Dunkirk (France), Hamburg (Germany) and Portsmouth (England).